Northern Kentucky Norse men's basketball

 The Northern Kentucky Norse men's basketball team represents Northern Kentucky University in Highland Heights, Kentucky, United States.
 The school's athletic program began a transition to NCAA Division I in the 2012–13 school year.
 For the first three seasons of the transition (through 2014–15), it was a member of the Atlantic Sun Conference.
 In the final season of the transition in 2015–16, the Norse joined the Horizon League.
-The Norse were coached by John Brannen until April 14, 2019 when he left to take a job with the University of Cincinnati Bearcats.
+The Norse were coached by John Brannen until April 14, 2019, when he left to take a job with the University of Cincinnati Bearcats.
 Before him the Norse program's coach was Dave Bezold, who had an overall record of 138 wins and 72 losses.

 On April 23, 2019 Darrin Horn was hired as head coach by Northern Kentucky.
+Since joining Division I in 2012–13, the Norse have made three NCAA tournament appearances, most recently in 2023.

 History

 The program began in 1971, then known as Northern Kentucky State College, played out of Newport High School's gymnasium.
 The team played its first game on November 12, 1971, against Calvary Bible College; winning 109–65.

 Over the past 15 years, NKU became one of the country's premier NCAA Division II college basketball programs.
 The Norse won three Great Lakes Valley Conference (GLVC) tournament championships in 1994–95, 2002–03, and 2008–09; and GLVC East Division regular season champion in 2006–07, 2007–08, and 2008–09.
 In NCAA postseason play, NKU made 12 NCAA DII postseason appearances, including back-to-back appearances in the NCAA Men's Division II Basketball Championship in the 1995–96 and 1996–97 seasons.

-On December 8, 2011 NKU officially announced it accepted an invitation to join the Atlantic Sun Conference (now known as the ASUN Conference) and begin a multi-year transition to Division I beginning in 2012.
+On December 8, 2011, NKU officially announced it accepted an invitation to join the Atlantic Sun Conference (now known as the ASUN Conference) and begin a multi-year transition to Division I beginning in 2012.
 The Norse began a full ASUN and Division I schedule in the 2012–13 season, however the university was not eligible for NCAA D-I postseason competition until becoming a full Division I member in 2016.

 The team's 2013–14 season schedule featured 3 marquee games against Purdue, Kentucky, and North Carolina.
 This was also the first season in which the team hosted Division I non-conference home games.

 In their first season of eligibility, the Norse qualified for the 2017 NCAA tournament.
 Northern Kentucky is just the seventh school to make the NCAA tournament in their first year of eligibility.

 Postseason

 NCAA Division I tournament results

-The Norse have appeared in the NCAA Division I Tournament twice.
-Their record is 0–2.
+The Norse have three appearances in the NCAA Division I Tournament, with a record of 0–3.